HOW TO BALANCE A Direct Draw Draft Beer System

-A direct draw beer dispensing system is a self contained, thermostatically controlled refrigeration unit, in which one or more kegs of beer are stored at an optimum temperature of 38° F. This system is equipped with beer dispensing hardware and 3/16" inside diameter (I.D.) beer line that can be used exclusively between the keg coupler and faucet.
+A direct draw beer dispensing system is a self-contained, thermostatically controlled refrigeration unit in which one or more kegs of beer are stored at an optimum temperature of 38° F. This system is equipped with beer dispensing hardware and a 3/16" inside diameter (I.D.) beer line that can be used exclusively between the keg coupler and faucet.

 A direct draw beer system may be contained within a walk-in cooler, a commercial keg box, or within a kegerator or converted refrigerator.
 These units are available for purchase commercially and for home use.
-The information that follows will describe the process and procedures to successfully balance any direct draw beer system.
+The information that follows will describe the process and procedures to balance any direct draw beer system successfully.

-The purpose of this document is to define what a balanced beer system is, and introduce the reader to the components that make up a direct draw draft beer system.
-Additionally, this document will explain the procedure and illustrate the calculations required to properly balance this type of beer system.
+This document aims to define what a balanced beer system is and introduce the reader to the components that make up a direct draw draft beer system.
+Additionally, this document will explain the procedure and illustrate the calculations required to balance this beer system properly.
 Think of this page as a beer line length calculator.

 Balancing a direct draw draft beer system involves calculations and measurements to meet two main objectives:

-- Protecting the integrity of the beer eliminating waste
+1. Protecting the integrity of the beer eliminating waste.

-- Acquiring an industry standard flow rate of approximately 128 oz/min or approximately 1 gallon/min
+2. Acquiring an industry-standard flow rate of approximately 128 oz/min or approximately 1 gallon/min.

 Balancing Gauge and Restriction Pressure